ryanmjacobs/c/README.md

 I love C for it's raw speed, (although it does have its drawbacks).
 We should all write more C.

-With this shell script, you can compile and execute a C "scripts" in one go!
+With this shell script, you can compile and execute C "scripts" in one go!

 Here's a simple example: